vossstef/tang_nano_20k_c64/INSTALLATION_WINDOWS.md

 # Installation using a Windows PC

-This document explains how to install all the necessary files on the Tang Nano 20K and the M0S Dock in order to use it as a MiSTeryNano device.
+This document explains how to install all the necessary files on the Tang Nano 20K and the M0S Dock in order to use it as a C64 Nano device.

 This has been tested on Windows 11.
 It should work on older versions too.